image-science-lab/NuMax/Readme.txt

 Code base for the paper.

-"A convex approach for learning near-isometric linear embeddings"
+"NuMax --- A convex approach for learning near-isometric linear embeddings"
 C. Hegde, A. Sankaranarayanan, W. Yin, R. Baraniuk IEEE Transactions on Signal Processing, 63(22), pp.  6109-6121, 2015